HenningThiemann/docker-chromium-armhf/README.md

 # docker-chromium-armhf
 This is a Google Chromium container for any generic armhf device.
 Currently, it provides widevine CDM support, and GPU acceleration, if you can provide the needed debs.
+Also provides Pulseaudio support.

 It will look for extra debs to install in a tarball "packages.tgz".
 Please put the tarball file in the same directory as the Dockerfile.